vuejs/vitepress/docs/index.md

+---
+sidebarDepth: 1
+---

 # What is VitePress?

 ::: warning WARNING
-VitePress is early WIP!
-Currently the focus is on making Vite stable and feature complete first.
-It is not recommended to use this for anything serious yet.
+VitePress is currently in 0.x status.
+It is already suitable for out-of-the-box documentation use, but the config and theming API may still change between minor releases.
 :::

 VitePress is [VuePress](https://vuepress.vuejs.org/)' little brother, built on top of [Vite](https://github.com/vitejs/vite).